 Distribution Provider:

 Provides and operates the “wires” between the transmission system and the end-use customer.
 For those end-use customers who are served at transmission voltages, the Transmission Owner also serves as the Distribution Provider.
-Thus, the Distribution Provider is not defined by a specific voltage, but rather as performing the Distribution function at any voltage.
+Thus, the Distribution Provider is not defined by a specific voltage, but rather as performing the distribution function at any voltage.

 The SDT is recommending changes to the Glossary definition to align with the ROP.
 Specifically, the SDT is proposing to remove the capitalization from the term “Distribution” because it is not a defined term in Glossary (or the ROP).